What is Data Protection?

 For further information on how to exercise these rights, please contact the University's Information Officer at firstname.lastname@example.org

 Falmouth University will make every reasonable effort to keep your details up to date.
-However, it is your responsibility to provide us with accurate information about yourself when you apply and when you enrol, and to let us know of any subsequent changes to your details, such as changes to your name or address – see section 9 below.
-Any information which you supply to Falmouth University about your emergency contacts will only be used in an emergency, and will only be disclosed in your immediate health or safety interests.
+However, it is your responsibility to provide us with accurate information about yourself when you apply and when you enrol.
+It is also your responsibility to let us know of any subsequent changes to your details, such as changes to your name or address – see section 9 below.
+Any information which you supply to Falmouth University about your emergency contacts will only be used in an emergency and will only be disclosed in your immediate health or safety interests.
 By enrolling, you agree to inform your emergency contacts that their data are being held by Falmouth University for these purposes.
 It is very important that you notify Falmouth University of any changes to your emergency contacts.

 All Falmouth University staff and students must abide by the University's Data Protection Policy when handling personal data for which Falmouth University is responsible.
 This is most likely to happen if you choose to work for Falmouth University while studying here.
 However, very occasionally, students may use personal data for which Falmouth University is responsible in the course of their study or research.
-See the Data Protection Policy for further information: falmouth.ac.uk/dataprotection
+See the Data Protection Policy at www.falmouth.ac.uk/dataprotection for further information.

 Academic institutions and employers may seek confirmation of the qualifications which Falmouth University graduates claim to hold.
-If you have received a Falmouth University degree, the University will normally confirm your qualifications (but not the fact that you have failed an award) in response to a bona fide request from an employer or another academic institution, unless you have told us not to do so or we have reason to believe that the request is not legitimate.
-If you do not want us to provide confirmation of your qualifications, please contact Student Records at firstname.lastname@example.org
+If you have received a Falmouth University degree, the University will normally confirm your qualifications, but not the fact that you have failed an award, in response to a genuine request from an employer or another academic institution.
+Before responding to the request we may seek a signed form of authority from you if the request is from a third party.
+We will not respond if you have told us not to do so or we have reason to believe that the request is not legitimate.
+If you do not want us to provide confirmation of your qualifications, please contact Student Administration at email@example.com.

 8 What happens after I finish/graduate?